Take one week, take all nine

 Our staff and youth volunteers are well trained before camp on procedures for supervision on each trip with very well-planned out itineraries and meeting spots.
 We also follow protocols for the supervision and provision of additional precautions and parent authorized medications where necessary.

 During excursions, our Junior Explorers groups are assigned additional volunteer youth leaders to assist the Staff Leader(s) with supervision in busy places.
-Our excursion groups always wear similarly highly coloured Camp t-shirts (with camp and telephone information) that helps keep the group together and visible in larger venues.
+Our excursion groups (outside the walking community) always wear similarly highly coloured Camp t-shirts (with camp and telephone information) that helps keep the group together and visible in larger venues.
 Children attending washroom facilities on trips are always appropriately supervised (according to our license requirements) as well.